AP Top 25 Takeaways: Big Ten cracks up; Bedlam goes bananas

 22. Related: No. 15 UCF, coached by former Nebraska quarterback Scott Frost, stayed unbeaten though SMU gave the Knights their toughest test yet.
 Mustangs coach Chad Morris, like Frost, can expect plenty of interest as jobs open.
 Texas A&M would be an obvious fit for the Texan.

-23. Peak Army: The Black Knights beat Air Force without attempting a pass.
-It was the third time this season Army won without completing a pass.
-The Cadets also snapped Air Force’s streak of not being shut out at 306 games and set up a winner takes the Commander-in-chief’s trophy against Navy in December.
+22. Army won for the third time this season without throwing a pass, snapped Air Force’s streak of not being shut out at 306 games and set up a winner takes the Commander-in-chief’s trophy against Navy in December.

 – Washington at Stanford, Friday night